The beef round is a large primal cut consisting mainly of the rear leg and rump of the animal.

 The eye of round is another decent choice for roasting, with all the caveats discussed above.
 Eye of round roasts are best sliced thinly, and they make good sandwiches.

 Although you don't see them much anymore, the old-fashioned bone-in round roast is simply a thick roast cut straight across the femur bone.
 You'll see a cross-section of the bone in it, along with sections of all the other muscles around it.
-These are decent for making pot roast, and they're comparable to (but leaner than) beef chuck arm roasts (which you also probably don't see much anymore).
+These are decent for making classic pot roast (or an oven-braised bottom round pot roast) and they're comparable to (but leaner than) beef chuck arm roasts (which you also probably don't see much anymore).

 Finally, the femur bone is an excellent marrow bone, and the joints have a lot of cartilage on them, making them ideal for making beef stock.